drshika/men-in-ece-cs/README.md

 > you're not getting a return offer/j

 > i should make a men in computer science ERG to get free dinner too!

+> you're a fraud. you don't deserve anything. you keep getting stuff because you're a girl.

+> you must’ve got this internship because you had a cute display picture

+> "Aren't you being overconfident" - Said the guy who was supposed to work with me but ditched the teamwork and then doubt my ability to finish (I finished and I also reported him))

+> (college apps szn): wait what, you're doing CS?? oh wow, i thought you would be doing business or something... do you actually know how to code... oh really, python? that's not a real language though so it doesn't count